rahulfulpagare/Linux/Password-Break-Techniques.md

 ```

 ### Fix 2: Check `/etc/fstab`
+- If you suspect an error in `/etc/fstab`, boot into **rescue mode** and correct it.
+- Use `vim /etc/fstab` to check for incorrect mount points or syntax errors.
+- Comment out problematic entries with `#` to prevent system failure.
+- Reboot.
 - Boot into **rescue mode**.
 - Use `vim /etc/fstab` to check for incorrect mount points.
 - Comment out problematic entries with `#`.